 Once you reach vice president (VP), the average Singapore investment banking salary at your level is S$263k.
 At worst, your bonus will be 20%, although it could be as high as 68%, according to the recruitment agency data.

-At this early stage, the outlook for 2019 Singapore investment banking bonuses is that they will be flat or down on last year.
+The outlook for 2019 Singapore investment banking bonuses is that they will be flat or down on last year.
 “Bonuses are tied to performance and most of the investment banks have not been performing well.
 This year’s bonuses aren’t expected to be very exciting,” says Lucas Yeo, head of banking and finance at recruiters Tangspac in Singapore.

 It’s now rare even for directors and MDs to pocket bonuses in excess of their base salaries – high performers within these two senior ranks receive maximum bonuses of 73% and 82%, respectively.